Advertiser and Editorial Disclosures

 A non-accredited investor is anyone who does not meet the requirements to be an accredited investor.

 For example, only accredited investors can participate in real estate crowdfunding investments.
-These types of investments let many individuals pool their funds to invest in real estate projects, like apartment buildings or shopping malls.
+These types of investments let many individuals pool their funds with other investors to invest in real estate projects, such as large-scale commercial properties like apartment buildings or shopping malls.
+Real estate crowdfunding and syndications provide exposure to properties that would otherwise be inaccessible to individual investors.

 How investors are protected